 To reflect this relationship in Timing, you can drag other projects onto a project to add them as sub-projects.
 Alternatively, when you create a new project by clicking the '+' button while another project is selected, it will be added as a sub-project to the selected one.

 If you want to include a project's sub-projects in its total time, try collapsing the parent project via the triangle next to it: Alternatively, you can ⌘- or ⇧-click on the project list to select multiple projects at once.

 Over time, your project list might get cluttered with entries that are no longer relevant, such as past clients.
 For this case, Timing offers the option to mark a project as "archived".
-Once you've done that via the project's context menu or task editor, Timing will automatically hide it from the project list and stop applying rules for it.
-You will also no longer see task title suggestions for that project, which should make finding the project you actually need when starting a new task easier.
+Once you've done that via the project's context menu or editor, Timing will automatically hide it from the project list and stop applying rules for it.
+You will also no longer see time entry title suggestions for that project, which should make finding the project you actually need when starting a new timer easier.